House Mates

 House Mates is a 2025 Indian Tamil-language fantasy horror comedy film directed by T. Raja Vel and starring Darshan, Aarsha Chandini Baiju, Kaali Venkat and Vinodhini Vaidyanathan in the lead roles.
-The film was jointly produced by S. Vijayaprakash and S. P. Shakthivel under the Playsmith Studios and South Studios banners, and presented by Sivakarthikeyan under his SK Productions banner.
+The film was jointly produced by S. Vijayaprakash and S. P. Shakthivel under the Playsmith Studios and South Studios banners, and presented by Sivakarthikeyan under his Sivakarthikeyan Productions banner.

 House Mates was released theatrically on 1 August 2025.
 The film opened to positive reviews from critics, who praised the performances of the cast, the unique storyline, direction, music, and cinematography.

 Plot

 In September 2022, newlyweds Karthik and Anu move into their own second-hand flat after Karthik strives hard to buy it.
 Anu starts noticing eerie happenings, such as taps turning on and off and switches operating involuntarily.
 She enquires with the neighbours about any unnatural deaths in the flats.
 A vegetable vendor mentions one such incident in the same block, when a family went missing without a trace.
 Anu discovers a child-like drawing on their bedroom wall, hidden behind the bureau.
 The drawings keep changing and increasing every day.
 Karthik dismisses her concerns and berates her when she suggests moving out.
 Around the same time, Karthik also begins noticing the strange occurrences.

 Meanwhile, Mahi, a young boy, is playing alone in his flat.
 He notices movement inside their bureau, and when he tries to investigate, an invisible force pushes him inside.
 Terrified, he develops a psychogenic fever.
 The doctor listens to his story.
 While his parents do not believe him, the doctor suggests he send a message to the "ghost," and if he gets a response, everyone will believe him.
 Mahi follows the advice and writes a message on his bedroom wall.

 This message appears on Anu and Karthik's bedroom wall, terrifying them.
-They respond, and their reply appears on the wall in Mahi’s flat.
+They respond, and their reply appears on the wall in Mahi's flat.
 Though initially frightened, both families eventually realize they are not communicating with ghosts but with another family living elsewhere.
 It is revealed that Mahi and his family are living in the same flat "F1" in the same building, but in the year September 2012.
 Sometime between September 2012 and September 2022, they had sold the flat, which Karthik later bought.
 The families consult physicists in their respective timelines, who explain that this may have occurred due to a "tesseract," creating a bridge between the two years, possibly triggered by a strong negative charged force such as lightning.

 The families gradually adapt to the unintentional interference from one another.
 However, problems arise when Ramesh (Mahi's father), an expert electrician, attempts to retrofit the wiring to separate the electrical connections of the two timelines.
 Karthik unknowingly switches the power back on in 2022, injuring Ramesh.
 The constant disturbances leave Karthik sleepless, and he loses his job after dozing off at work and causing a fire accident.
 These incidents strain the relationship between the two families.